Order of Addition in Mixture-Amount Experiments: Application of OofA mixture-amount designs

-The FDS plot in Figure~\ref{fig:comp-amount} shows that the majority of the design space has a prediction variance below 0.96.
-The higher prediction variances are limited to a smaller portion of the design space.
-So FDS plot for this design likely indicates strong prediction capabilities across most of the design space.
+\answer{The FDS plot in Figure~\ref{fig:comp-amount} shows that the design performs well across most of the space, with relatively low prediction variance for a large portion.
+The higher prediction variances are limited to a smaller portion of the design space.\\

+In a simulation study generating 10,000 designs, each with 36 runs, the Threshold Accepting (TA) algorithm was used to produce 16-run reduced designs.
+The full design had a mean G-efficiency value 1485.0, while the TA-reduced design achieved a mean G-efficiency value 934.
+The mean normalized G-efficiency for the TA design was 63\%, indicating that the 16-run design retained approximately half of the predictive capacity of the full design.
+This demonstrates the TA algorithm's effectiveness in selecting efficient design points, providing a substantial reduction in experimental runs without compromising performance, thereby validating its practical utility in experimental design.}

+\answerRrR{The Boxplot in Figure~\ref{fig:Box_plot_comp} shows that the TA-reduced design (16 points) achieves a lower median MSE than the full design (31 points), but with a wider spread of errors across simulations.
+This shows that the TA algorithm can substantially reduce the number of runs while maintaining predictive accuracy, although with increased variability due to the smaller sample size}